odubno/gauss-naive-bayes/README.md

 E.g.

-As a quick example below, we're using the Normal Distribution to determine the likelihood that 5 will occur given the mean of 4.98 and the standard deviation of 0.35.
+As a quick example, below, we're using the Normal Distribution to determine the likelihood that 5 will occur given the mean of 4.98 and the standard deviation of 0.35.

 FYI, we're "testing" 5 as the *sepal width* feature against **Iris-setosa** class: {'mean': 4.980000000000001, 'stdev': 0.34680810554104063} of the sepal width.